 Did you know that each type of flower has its own symbolic meaning?
 It's nice to take this into account when choosing corsages.
 Avoid the Scabiosa, for example.
 The flower looks floral but stands for unhappy love!
-It is also better not to include the charming Akelei in a corsage.
-This flower stands for unreliability: a word you would rather not associate with a wedding!
+The charming Acelei is also better avoided in a corsage are incorporated.
+This flower stands for unreliability: a word you'd rather not associate with marriage!
 Fortunately, most flowers do have beautiful meanings.
-Chrysanthemums, for example, represent happiness, health and honesty and Freesia stands for unconditional love!
+For instance, the chrysanthemum stands for happiness, health and honesty and the freesia stands for unconditional love!

 Symbolism of flower colours

 Flower colours also have symbolic meanings.
 For example, choose a red flower: the colour of love!
 A white flower is also suitable for your corsage.
-This colour stands for purity and passion.
+This colour represents purity and passion.
 Do you like to follow these symbolic meanings?
-Then do not choose a purple, yellow or black flower.
+Then don't choose a purple, yellow or black flower.
 Yellow represents betrayal and envy and purple is often associated with mourning.
 Why black, symbolically, is not conducive to a happy marriage, we probably don't need to explain to you.

 Corsage for the dog

 If your four-legged friend is an important presence then don't forget them either.
-So you can decorate him or her with a collar full of flowers.
+So you can adorn him or her with a collar full of flowers.

 You have surely seen it before: the bride throwing her bouquet backwards into the ballroom.
 The old legend goes that the woman who catches the bouquet will be the next bride.

 Not every bride says goodbye to her bouquet easily.
 Some prefer to take the flower arrangement home to place in a vase, or dry and frame it.
-To still continue this funny tradition, the bride or groom can also throw the corsage into the 'public'.
-This way, you keep the beautiful bouquet, but still follow this funny tradition.
+To still continue this funny tradition, the bride or groom can also take the corsage throw it into the 'audience'.
+This way, you keep the beautiful bouquet but still follow this funny tradition.

 Where to buy a corsage?

-Tip: Make sure the wedding bouquet is ordered from the same florist.
-This will prevent the bouquet and corsages from not matching well.
+Tip: Make sure it wedding bouquet ordered from the same florist.
+This prevents the bouquet and corsages from not matching well.

 Price of a corsage

-The price of a corsage depends on the quantity of flowers, the florist's seal of approval and the type of flowers used in the corsage.
+The price of a corsage depends on the quantity flowers, the florist's seal of approval and the species flowers which are processed in the corsage.
 Assume an average of €5 to €10 per corsage.
-It is customary for the groom's corsage to be the largest.
+It is common for the corsage of the groom is the biggest.
 You will therefore pay more for this.